 Jigsaw Puzzles for Seniors at All Ability Levels

-Activities for seniors are important for preventing boredom and boosting mood.
+Activities for seniors are essential for preventing boredom and boosting mood.

 The key is to find a puzzle that suits their ability level and has a picture they like.